Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Solving the Container Pre-marshalling Problem with Deep Learning Heuristic Tree Search

-The policy DNN can potentially select a move that is not feasible, for example moving a container to a stack that is already full.
-We filter such moves from the output of the DNN, leaving only feasible moves.
+The branching DNN can potentially select a move that is not feasible, for example moving a container to a stack that is already full.
+We filter such moves from the output of the DNN (corresponding to a simple domain specific heuristic), leaving only feasible moves.
 Furthermore, we do not allow moves that undo the directly preceding move.
-The work of \cite{idacpmp} and \cite{tanaka2017} point out that the solution speed of the CPMP can be greatly increased when avoiding symmetries and implementing specialized branching rules.
-We purposefully do not model these in our approach and allow the DNN to learn these for itself.
+The work of \cite{idacpmp} and \cite{tanaka2017} point out that the CPMP can be solved significantly faster when avoiding symmetries by implementing specialized branching rules.
+We purposefully do not model these or any other advanced branching rules.
+This also means that the search can cycle in moves (for cycles of length $\geq$ 3).
+However, extensive cycling should be prevented by the pruning from the value network.

-The value DNN differs from the policy DNN only in terms of its output layer.
-There is only a single output node.
-This node provides the estimated lower bound for an instance.